gearglow/ReptiliaWithATwist/The List.md

 "Is _that_ why he's been so much nicer this year?"
 Cedric asked.

 "Nah, he only found out a week ago," Elysia said.
-"The lightning ward's been fixed all semester.
+"The lightning ward's been fixed all term.
 We've been having movie nights and everything."

 "Ohmygosh, have you seen _Jurassic Park_ yet?"
 Izzy gushed.
 "It just came out on tape last month!"